upleveled/system-setup/macos.md

     If this guide doesn't work and your computer has an M1 (Apple Silicon) chip, try this: https://github.com/expo/expo/issues/13313#issue-923722853

-19. To verify that Expo is working with Android Studio, first start Android Studio, click on "Configure" and select AVD Manager.
-Click on the green play button next to one of the devices.
+19. To verify that Expo is working with Android Studio, first start Android Studio.
+Then click on "More Actions" and select "Virtual Device Manager" (older versions: click "Configure" and select "AVD Manager").
+Click on the green triangle play button next to one of the devices.

     Then copy and run each of these lines separately in the terminal: